jvta/AzureVM/README.md

 * strSubnetName
 * strBootDiagnosticsStorage

-Other key parameters like VM size and OS selection do have defaults supplied within the template that will produce a vaiable VM, however you should always review all parameters for relevance to your current build.
+Other key parameters, even VM size and OS selection do have defaults supplied within the template that will produce a vaiable VM, however you should always review all parameters for relevance to your current build.
 All remaining parameters can be considered as optional.

+### Image Selection

+The template supplies three default options for image selection, and a custom option.
+Set strPlatform to either 'Windows' or 'Linux' to pass parameters specific to each platform, then set strImage as one of the following options:
+* WindowsServer (default - currently pub:MicrosoftWindowsServer; offer:WindowsServer; sku:2016-Datacenter; version: latest)
+* Windows10     (currently pub:MicrosoftWindowsDesktop; offer:Windows-10; sku:rs5-pro; version: latest)
+* Linux         (currently pub:RedHat; offer:RHEL; sku:7.4; version: latest)
+* Custom        (provide required strPub, strOffer, strSku and strVersion separately)

+If your requirement does not match the default options provide the required Publisher, Offer, SKU and Version details to the following parameters:
+* strPub
+* strOffer
+* strSku
+* strVersion

+### Data Disks

 Data Disks must be entered in an array format per data disk within the template file, and the array object must not be passed in empty as the script logic cannot compute the length of an empty array and may result in an erro, so always leave at least the default data for a single disk in the array object as below: